 The care with which we steward the natural resources that sustain us says a lot about who we are as a society.
 Decisions impacting the air we breathe, water we drink and land that nourishes our bodies and spirits will have lasting impacts long beyond our lifespans.
 Unfortunately, the Trump Administration and the NC GOP are taking us in the wrong direction, abandoning partnerships that are essential to combating climate change and jeopardizing our edge in clean energy technologies.
 Strong, thoughtful leadership at the national and state levels is imperative to counter this disturbing trend.

 I support Governor Cooper’s decision to fight the Trump administration and protect the North Carolina coast from offshore oil drilling.
 Governor Cooper is also wise to join the U.S. Climate Alliance, seventeen states that have committed to reducing greenhouse gas emissions consistent with the goals of the Paris Agreement.
 By establishing ourselves as an innovative leader in clean energy in 2007 with smart policies such as the Renewable Energy Portfolio Standard (REPS), North Carolina has created more than 34,000 new clean energy jobs and is second in the nation for solar energy production.
 We need to support similar sound energy policies that serve long-term emission reduction goals, as well as protect our water, air and land for each North Carolinian today and in the future.
-We need legislators who will look out for our State’s economy and our natural resources, not allow polluters to pursue maximum profits while they wreak havoc with impunity.
+As legislators, we should look out for our State’s economy and our natural resources, not allow polluters to pursue maximum profits while they wreak havoc with impunity.

 I believe that sound environmental policy is built on four pillars: